r4in/macbook-setup/homebrew/cask.md

 ## Homebrew Cask

-[Homebrew-Cask](https://caskroom.github.io/) extends Homebrew and allows you to install large binary files via a command-line tool.
+[Homebrew Cask](https://caskroom.github.io/) is centered around installing GUI applications through the CLI.
+With Homebrew Cask, you can install the latest versions of applications by typing in a single command.
 Examples of these files is Google Chrome, Dropbox, VLC and Slack.

 #### Installation

 As of December 2015, Cask comes installed with Homebrew, if you have not installed Homebrew see the

-#### Search
+#### Usage

 To see if an app is available on Cask you can search on the [official Cask website](https://caskroom.github.io/search).
 You can also search using the following command:

 ```
 $ brew cask search <package>
 ```

+To update brew and upgrade all install apps

+    $ brew update && brew upgrade `brew outdated`

 #### App Suggestions